BongweKE/BongweKE/README.md

 - 💬 Ask me about Python Programming, Web Design, Startups, or Rotary International
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I code for fun and for profit.

+> You borrow from the greats, and you make your own path without losing the core of who you are.
+~ Michael B. Jordan